-By submitting a submission for the Prize, individually or with others, you agree to be legally bound by these Prize Rules.
+By submitting a submission for the Nine Dots Prize (‘the Prize’), individually or with others, you agree to be legally bound by these Prize Rules.
 If you do not wish to be bound by these Prize Rules, please do not submit.

 These Prize Rules should be read in conjunction with the Submission Guidance for Applicants.